gautriv/gitfortechnicalwriters/pages/mydoc/firstcommand.md

     ```
 5. Browse to **View > Terminal** to open the terminal.
 6. Enter `git status`.
 What does the system display?
-   {% include goodtoknow.html content=" Since this is the first time you use a git command on your directory(folder), the system displays _fatal: Not a git repository (or any of the parent directories): .git_.
+   {% include goodtoknow.html content=" Since this is the first time you use a git command on your directory (folder), the system displays _fatal: Not a git repository (or any of the parent directories): .git_ message.
 This message means that Git cannot recognize this directory.
 That gives us our next task.
 To ensure that Git recognizes our directory, we must initialize it." %}
 7. Run `git init`.
 What does the system display?
-      {% include note.html content="`git init` makes any directory into a Git repository.
-When you create a git repository, you can also create an initial branch in git.
+      {% include note.html content="`git init` converts any directory into a Git repository.
+When you create a git repository, you can also create an initial branch.
 By default, git initializes a repository to the master branch.
-You can, however, choose and tell git in which branch you want to initialize the repository.
+You can, however, choose in which branch you want to initialize the repository.
 If you wish to initialize the repository to the main branch, run `git init -b main`.
-Additionally, do not worry if you know nothing about branches in Git; I've covered these concepts later in the course." %}
+Do not worry if you know nothing about branches in Git; I've covered these concepts later in the course." %}

-      {% include important.html content="The system displays an error message if you run `git init -b main` after `git init` since you already initialized the repository.
+      {% include important.html content="The system displays an error message if you run `git init -b main` after `git init` since you have already initialized the repository.
 To run the `git init -b main` command, first delete the Git folder from your GitCommand folder and try again." %}

 8. Browse to your GitCommands folder on your Desktop.
 Do you see a **.git** folder inside with an index.html file?
-      {% include important.html content="Git generates a hidden directory named. git.
+      {% include goodtoknow.html content="Git generates a hidden directory named. git.
 This directory maintains all of the objects and references created and used by Git as part of your project's history." %}

 ### To recap, you've learned how to:
 * Initialize a git repository